 Typical course content

 The MSc comprises an instructional component and a masters dissertation based on supervised research.
 The instructional component requires the completion of 12 modules.
-The Certificate requires the completion of six modules.
+The Certificate requires the completion of six modules (including four specified compulsory ones).
 Each module will be taught during one week.
 Some modules follow four days of full-time study over Monday to Thursday, while others may use all five days for formal teaching.

 Successful completion of 12 instructional modules leads to the award of Diploma in Official Statistics.
 In approved cases, if you pass the diploma assessment, you will be permitted to undertake a supervised dissertation for the MSc Official Statistics.